-The "About" tab on this website offers the following information: The Belfer Center for Science and International Affairs is the hub of Harvard Kennedy School's research, teaching and training in international security and diplomacy, environmental and resource issues and science and technology policy.
-In 2019, for the sixth year in a row, the Belfer Center was ranked the world's #1 University Affiliated Think Tank by University of Pennsylvania's Think Tanks and Civil Societies Program.
+The "About" tab on this website offers the following information: The Belfer Center for Science and International Affairs is the hub of Harvard Kennedy School's research, teaching, and training in international security and diplomacy, environmental and resource issues, and science and technology policy.
+In 2021, the Belfer Center was named a "Center of Excellence" by the University of Pennsylvania's Think Tanks and Civil Societies Program, in recognition of the Center's six consecutive years as the world's #1 university-affiliated think tank.
 The Center has a dual mission: (1) to provide leadership in advancing policy-relevant knowledge about the most important challenges of international security and other critical issues where science, technology, environmental policy and international affairs intersect and (2) to prepare future generations of leaders for these arenas."
-Recent articles available from this website include "Proposals for U.S. and Chinese Actions on Arms Sales to Taiwan" and "The U.S. Should Stand With Saudi Arabia in Yemen."
+Recent articles available from this website include "The End of Cyber-Anarchy?" and "Ensuring Responsible Use of Artificial Intelligence."